 (a) give to the Registrar with the referral any documents that the arbitrator has that are relevant to the question; and

-(b) give to the worker concerned and the employer of the worker a list of the documents given to the panel under rule 67(2)(a).
+(b) give to the worker concerned, and the employer of the worker, written notice that lists the documents given to the panel under rule 67(2)(a).

 (3) Subject to any determination under rule 73(3), the Registrar must give the documents mentioned in rule 67(2)(a) and (3) to the specialised retraining assessment panel.

+[Rule 72 amended: SL 2020/137 r.
+19.]

 73. Objection to document being given to specialised retraining assessment panel

 (1) The worker in respect of whom an arbitration question is to be determined or the employer of the worker may lodge with the Registrar an objection to the Registrar giving a document to a specialised retraining assessment panel.